 Gene expression and protein abundance profiles were integrated with the percentage of cells in each phase of the cell cycle in which the corresponding genes and proteins were present (Fig. 34).
 In addition to the globally observed gene-protein offset, an overall offset was also identified between protein abundance and the execution of their physiological role.
 Notably, this offset appeared to be more pronounced in certain phases such as G1 or G2|M (Fig. 34-A, C).
-However, during the S phase, once the proteins are available, the corresponding biological processes are promptly executed, resulting in a shorter offset between protein and physiological execution (Fig. 34-B).
-It could be explained by the experimental design followed, since proteins included in the S phase set are directly involved in DNA replication and flow cytometry directly detect cell division phases based in the estimation of DNA content.
+However, during the S phase, once the proteins were available, the corresponding biological processes were promptly executed, resulting in a shorter offset between protein and physiological execution (Fig. 34-B).

-The transcriptomic and proteomic data for cyclins and CDKs found in Ostreococcus (Fig. 35) aligned with the current cell cycle model for plants (Carneiro et al., 2021).
-In both summer and winter photoperiods, the transcription of the CYCA, that will trigger the start of the S phase, occurs during the G1 phase and it is the first cyclin to be activated.
-It has been suggested that Cyclin A is predominantly regulated by the circadian clock, as it has been shown to be independent of metabolic status (Moulager et al., 2010).
-Consistent with those findings and previous transcriptomic analyses (Carneiro et al., 2021; Moulager et al., 2007), the expression of Cyclin A (during G1 phase) present a strongly rhythmic expression profile that is followed by the expression of Cyclin B (during the S phase) (Fig 35-A).
+The transcriptomic and proteomic data for cyclins and CDKs found in Ostreococcus (Fig. 35) were in agreement with the current cell cycle model for plants (Carneiro et al., 2021).
+In both summer and winter photoperiods, the transcription of the CYCD, that will trigger the start of the S phase, occurred during the G1 phase and it was the first cyclin to be activated.
+It has been suggested that Cyclin D is predominantly regulated by the circadian clock, as it has been shown to be independent of metabolic status (Moulager et al., 2010).
+Consistent with those findings and previous transcriptomic analyses (Carneiro et al., 2021; Moulager et al., 2007), the expression of Cyclin D (during G1 phase) presented a strongly rhythmic expression profile that was followed by the expression of Cyclin B (during the S phase) (Fig 35-A).

-Cyclin proteins were not detected in our proteomic analysis, but CDKA and CDKB protein abundance profiles are detected and their abundance profiles align with the proposed model (Carneiro et al., 2021).
-The expression of CDKA encoding gene reaches its maximum level during G1, preceding an increase in CDKA protein abundance during the latter part of the G1 phase (Fig. 35-B).
-This increase, in conjunction with Cyclin A, facilitates the progression of the cell cycle into the S phase.
-During the S phase, the abundance of CDKB protein reaches its maximum level (Fig. 35-C), coinciding with Cyclin B transcript levels.
-The transcript levels of Cyclin D are relatively low under both photoperiods, but their peak of expression aligns with the G2|M phase (Fig. 35-A).
+Cyclin proteins were not detected in our proteomic analysis, but CDKA and CDKB protein abundance profiles were detected and their abundance profiles are in agreement with the proposed model (Carneiro et al., 2021).
+The expression of CDKA encoding gene reached its maximum level during G1, preceding an increase in CDKA protein abundance during the latter part of the G1 phase (Fig. 35-B).
+This increase, in conjunction with Cyclin D, facilitated the progression of the cell cycle into the S phase.
+During the S phase, the abundance of CDKB protein reached its maximum level (Fig. 35-C), coinciding with Cyclin B transcript levels.
+The transcript levels of Cyclin A were relatively low under both photoperiods, but their peak of expression aligned with the G2|M phase (Fig. 35-A).
 Genes involved in chloroplast division, such as Filamentous Temperature-Sensitive Z (FtsZ, ostta07g01610), play central roles in the G2|M phase.
 It represents a crucial protein that has been conserved from its cyanobacterial ancestors (TerBush et al., 2013).
-FtsZ present protein peaks reached during the transition S/G2|M phase (at sunrise, ZT0, in summer photoperiod and during the night, ZT16, in winter photoperiod) (Fig. 35-D).
-Confocal microscopy images validated these findings by identifying cells with two chloroplasts as a result of recent divisions at ZT20 under LD conditions and ZT16 under SD conditions (Fig. 33-D,E).
+FtsZ presented protein peaks reached during the transition S/G2|M phase (at sunrise, ZT0, in summer photoperiod and during the night, ZT16, in winter photoperiod) (Fig. 35-D).
+Confocal microscopy images validated these findings by identifying cells with two chloroplasts as a result of recent divisions at ZT20 under LD condition and ZT16 under SD condition (Fig. 33-D,E).